-Yes, dogs are a part of the family, and when you’ve trained them to sleep but they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.
+Yes, dogs are a part of the family, and when you’ve trained them to sleep, but they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.

 When your dog is sleepless at night, it’s normal for you to wonder what’s wrong.
-After all, unlike human beings, dogs don’t have all the stresses and strains of daily life, so what’s there to be worried about that could be preventing them from having a solid 40 winks?
+After all, unlike human beings, dogs don’t have all the stresses and strains of daily life, so what’s there to worry about that could prevent them from having a solid 40 winks?

 Keep an eye out for these signs: